 - Set the SAUTE mode for 10 minutes.
 Add cooking oil, whole spices to the inner pot.
 Fry for 10 – 20 seconds to release their aroma.

-- Add sliced onion and almonds.
-Fry till onion turn light golden in color.
+- Add sliced onion.
+Fry till the onion turns light golden.

-- Add spices, salt, and the soaked rice without any water.
+- Add soaked rice without any water and salt.
 Stir to combine.
 Saute for a minute.

-- Add 1 1/2 cups of water.
+- Add 1 ¼ cups of water.
 Stir to combine.
 Taste, if required add more salt.
+Add mint leaves, coriander, and green chili.
 Close the lid of the IP.
 Cancel the SAUTE mode.

-- Set PRESSURE COOK Mode for 3 minutes.
-After the set timing, open the lid, fluff the rice using a fork, cover the IP with a lid, and serve the pulao after 5 minutes.
+- Set PRESSURE COOK Mode for 5 minutes.
+After the set timing, let the steam release naturally from the pressure cooker.
+Open the lid, fluff the rice using a fork, cover the IP with a lid, and serve the pulao after 5 minutes.

 - Serve Chicken Pulao with mint raita and salad.